rmoff/rmoff-blog/content/post/installing-the-python-kafka-library-from-confluent-troubleshooting-some-silly-errors.md

     sudo apt-get update
     sudo apt-get install librdkafka-dev

+> Courtesy of Spencer Ruport : The deb dev package for librdkafka is suffixed with `-dev` while the RPM is `-devel`.

 And now the package comes from the horse's mouth, as it were:

     https://packages.confluent.io/deb/4.0/ stable/main librdkafka-dev amd64 0.11.1~1confluent4.0.0-1 [412 kB]